jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     def get_datetime(the_input):

-  the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python